Star Trek: Strange New Worlds season 1: Casting

 Additionally, audio of Sonequa Martin-Green as Spock's sister Michael Burnham from Discovery is heard in "Memento Mori".
-Rong Fu portrays operations officer Jenna Mitchell, André Dae Kim replaces The Original Series actor John Winston as transporter chief Kyle, Jennifer Hui plays ensign Christina, and Alex Kapp provides the voice of the Enterprise's computer (taking over from Majel Barrett).
-Sage Arrindell portrays M'Benga's daughter Rukiya, who is played as an adult by Makambe Simamba, while Ava Cheung and Cameron Roberts appear as young La'an and her brother Manu in flashbacks to their time as captives of the Gorn.
+Rong Fu portrays operations officer Jenna Mitchell; André Dae Kim replaces The Original Series actor John Winston as transporter chief Kyle; Jennifer Hui plays Ensign Christina; and Alex Kapp provides the voice of the Enterprise's computer, replacing Majel Barrett.
+M'Benga's daughter Rukiya is played by Sage Arrindell as a child and Makambe Simamba as an adult, while Ava Cheung and Cameron Roberts appear as young La'An and her brother Manu in flashbacks to their time as captives of the Gorn.
 In "The Serene Squall", Roderick McNeil plays the Vulcan character Stonn who was portrayed by Lawrence Montaigne in "Amok Time".
 "A Quality of Mercy" features several actors taking over roles from "Balance of Terror": Matthew MacFadzean replaces Mark Lenard as the Romulan commander, Mathieu Bourassa replaces Montaigne as the Romulan sub-commander, and Ali Hassan replaces Garry Walberg as Commander Hansen.
 Montgomery Scott has a cameo appearance in the episode, but it was kept offscreen because the producers were not ready to cast a new actor.
 Matthew Wolf provided the voice for the cameo and was credited as "Engineer".

 Design

 Design work began by August 2020, with production designer Jonathan Lee leading a team of 60 people, including set decorator Justin Craig.
-The Enterprise sets for Strange New Worlds were updated from the Discovery ones, to more closely align them with The Original Series and to reflect the Enterprise's in-universe rebuild following damage it sustained in Discovery.
+The Enterprise sets were updated from the Discovery ones, to more closely align them with The Original Series and to reflect the Enterprise's in-universe rebuild following damage it sustained in Discovery.
 The sets were designed to function like a practical starship, including moving components and pre-programmed monitor graphics that reacted to the actors.
 Ten Enterprise sets were built for the season, including the transporter room, two corridors, crew quarters, the mess hall, and the cargo bay.
 A shuttlecraft interior was also built.
 The engineering, mess hall, and cargo bay sets were partially built and then augmented with virtual production technology.
-The sets were required to be bigger than The Original Series to better fit the series' cameras and crew, which Lee took advantage of to create "expansive" sets like Pike's large quarters.
-The sets were dressed with furniture designed in the 1960s or inspired by that era, such as Eero Saarinen's Tulip chairs (The Original Series used similar Tulip chairs by Maurice Burke that were considered to be "rip-offs" of Saarinen's design).
-The cutlery in Pike's quarters was designed by Arne Jacobsen and previously appeared in 2001: A Space Odyssey (1968) as well as episodes of Star Trek: Voyager and Star Trek: Enterprise.
-Other designers who inspired Lee included Oscar Niemeyer, Carlo Scarpa, and Pier Luigi Nervi.
+The sets were required to be bigger than The Original Series to better fit the cameras and crew, which Lee took advantage of to create expansive sets like Pike's large quarters.
+The sets were dressed with furniture designed in the 1960s or inspired by that era, such as Eero Saarinen's Tulip chairs; The Original Series used similar Tulip chairs by Maurice Burke that were considered to be "rip-offs" of Saarinen's design.
+The cutlery in Pike's quarters was designed by Arne Jacobsen and previously appeared in 2001: A Space Odyssey (1968) as well as episodes of Star Trek: Voyager (1995–2001) and Star Trek: Enterprise (2001–2005).
+Other designers who inspired Lee include Oscar Niemeyer, Carlo Scarpa, and Pier Luigi Nervi.